Overv/Open.GL/content/articles-en/feedback.md

     glBindBufferBase(GL_TRANSFORM_FEEDBACK_BUFFER, 0, tbo);

-The first parameter is currently simply required to be `GL_TRANSFORM_FEEDBACK_BUFFER` to allow for future extensions.
+The first parameter is currently required to be `GL_TRANSFORM_FEEDBACK_BUFFER` to allow for future extensions.
 The second parameter is the index of the output variable, which is simply `0` because we only have one.
 The final parameter specifies the buffer object to bind.

 Before doing the draw call, you have to enter transform feedback mode: